LAST UPDATED: 29/04/2022

 - Pfizer/BioNTech (Comirnaty)

 Johnson & Johnson vaccine requires one dose and other vaccines from this list require two doses.
-In some cases, it is possible to get only one dose of the vaccine in Croatia.
+It is possible to get only one dose of the vaccine in Croatia.

 For example, let’s assume that you already received your first dose outside of Croatia.
-In this case, it is possible to get the second dose of the same vaccine in Croatia.
+In this case, it is possible to get the second dose in Croatia.
+You can also receive your first dose in Croatia.

 Before you get vaccinated, keep in mind that you must notify the doctor at the vaccination point of possible or previous severe allergic reactions, severe acute illness, or infection with high body temperature.
 According to provided information, the doctor will decide whether you can get vaccinated against COVID-19 or if the vaccination should be postponed.